alexanderganderson/alexanderganderson.github.io/coaching.md

 - Co-organizer and mentor for the Berkeley Compass Project, Teacher and camp counselor at the Awesomemath Summer Program, and Residential Peer Mentor at WashU

+**Endorsements**

+To get a sense of what I'll be like as a coach, consider these endorsements from my collaborators during my Ph.D.:

+"*Alex was my research mentor at UC Berkeley while I was an undergrad.
+He took me on for a few projects despite my major being unrelated to machine learning, and he worked really hard to teach me not only the subject matter and research best-practices, but a variety of general skills that I still apply day-to-day professionally.
+He was a great teacher who pushed me to do better every chance he got and he genuinely cared about my success.*"

+-- Cory Berg  (paper published at ICLR)

+"*Alex and I shared an office for over 2 years, during which time we worked on a number of projects and published a paper.
+Alex developed a clear strategy for the projects we worked on, outlining each sub-task with accompanying milestones.
+He provided helpful, constructive feedback any many projects in the broader group we were a part of.
+Many members of our broader group would seek advice from him on their projects or career trajectories.*"

+-- Ryan Zarcone, Ph.D.